Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 Medical PCBs need soldering reflow to ensure board joints and electronic components.
 Then, you can move the board through a reflow oven and heat it to about 2500 degrees Celcius.

-After the solder paste melts, you can pass the board through coolers to resolidify the paste.
+After the solder paste melts, you can pass the board through coolers to resolve the paste.

 Step 16: Inspection and Quality Control

 Next, thoroughly inspect the assembled PCB to find and correct any issues.
-These inspections usually include X-ray, manual, and automatic optical checks.
+These inspections usually include X-rays and manual and automatic optical checks.

 Step 17: Final Inspection and Functionality Test

 You to check the board thoroughly, ensuring it meets the medical field standards.
-After approval, you can wash the board to remove flux, oil, and other dirt, making the medical PCB clean and suitable for use.
+After approval, you can wash the board to remove flux, oil, and other dirt, making the medical PCB clean and suitable.

 Considerations for Populated Medical PCBs